-Name of the % of students % of students % of students
+Name of the Name of the % of students % of students

-Course from Same from other from abroad
+Course Course from Same from abroad

 State State

 BMM 93 7

 28. How many students have cleared national and state competitive examinations such as NET,SLET, GATE, Civil services, Defense services, etc?
 Data not Avialable